-Overview: The Circle of Knowledge shows a landscape of subject based word geography, mapped to a circle, using 8 words as pillars.
-It organizes words and concepts using subject context similarity and geometrical relation, rather than alphabetically.
+Overview: The Circle of Knowledge shows a landscape of subject based word geography, mapped to a circle, using 8 primary words as pillars.
+It organizes words and concepts using subject-context similarity and geometrical relation, rather than alphabetically.
 The circle employs itself as a universal system, and can represent other systems that can be mapped to it.
 A link to previous versions is provided.

-Part 1: Cyclic Pillar Flow - The foundation of the circle is made of 8 pillar words with subject matter that flows from each to the next and eventually completes the cycle.
-While anyplace along the ring may be used as an insertion point as to the explanation of this loop, I prefer to start with physics due to the scale of physical matter.
+Part 1: Cyclic Pillar Flow - The foundation of the circle is 8 pillar words, with subject matter that flows from each to the next, eventually completing a cycle.
+While anyplace along the outer ring may be used as an insertion point as to the explanation of this cycle, I often prefer to start with physics due to the scale of physical matter.
 The flow is typically described in a clockwise manner to match the growing scale.

-Physics to Chemistry - Physics studies the qualities, quantities, and configurations, of the Universe, from its whole to its smallest piece.
-The current model suggests that many subatomic pieces create nucleons, that nucleons and more subatomics create atoms, and that atoms go on to build larger pieces.
-This continues all the way up to planets, galaxies, super clusters, and eventually the Universe itself.
+Physics to Chemistry - Physics studies the qualities, quantities, and configurations, of the Universe, from its whole, to its smallest piece.
+The current generally accepted model states that many subatomic pieces create nucleons, that nucleons and other subatomics create atoms, and that atoms go on to build larger pieces.
+This continues all the way up in scale to planets, galaxies, super clusters, and eventually the Universe itself.
 While physics addresses certain aspects of all these scales, chemistry does not.
-Instead, it's developed specifically to examine certain aspects of the pieces of the Universe beginning with atomic size objects.
+Instead, chemistry developed examining certain aspects of the pieces of the Universe beginning with a minimum of atomic size objects.
 In short, micro physics leads to chemistry.

 Biology to Psychology - Following the scale larger, biology bases itself in the cell.
 Many cells go on to make a tissue, many tissues make an organ, many organs make a system, many organ systems make an organism, and finally, organisms go on to have personalities.
 In short, biology leads to psychology.